mverschoor1/master-bert/README.md

 The aim of this project was to find out how much data leaks from a post-trained BERT model.
 In order to find out, a BERT model was post-trained on the IMDB dataset.
 The five most common attributes in the dataset were determined via Spacy's NER.
 Five different test datasets were created for these five attributes, where 15% of the occurrence of these entities was masked.
 The post-trained BERT model predicted the masks.
 Accuracy was calculated by defining how many of the masks were correctly predicted.

-The file 'train_model.ipynb' in the dir 'code_mlm_bert' contains the code for post-training the model.
+The file 'train_model.ipynb' in the dir 'python_code' contains the code for post-training the model.
-The file 'predict_dataset.ipynb' in the dir 'predict_masks' contains the code for predicting the masks.
+The file 'predict_dataset.ipynb' in the dir 'python_code' contains the code for predicting the masks.

 The model itself is too big to upload, should you want access to this model, send an email to: m.s.verschoor1@gmail.com.
 This code was originally written for an offline environment, so it is possible that some things work just a bit differently when implementing the code in an online environment.